 You mustn’t undermine the relationship of trust and confidence that should exist between you and your staff, so don’t engage in gossip or disclose personal information.
 Employees can belong to a trade union and they’re legally entitled are entitled to alert the relevant authorities if your actions are illegal or dangerous.

-There are also responsibilities you need to bear in mind when recruiting and managing staff.
-You can find those in our overview of recruitment, contracts, discipline and grievance.
+You also have legal responsibilities when recruiting and managing staff.
+You can find out more in our overview of recruitment, contracts, discipline and grievance.